St Kieran Newsletter Term 2, Week 3 - 15th May 2025

 - Keep the Corner of Tyler Street and Morgans Street free from all traffic.

-- DO NOT pick up or drop your child off on the road outside of the Administration - find a legal parking bay or use the Kiss and Drive.
+- DO NOT pick up or drop your child off on the road outside of the administration - find a parking legal bay or use the Kiss and Drive.

-- If you DO NOT have an ACROD Permit, please don’t use these bays.
+- If you DO NOT have an ACROD Permit please don’t use these bays.

-- DO NOT park at the Servite Friar’s house of residence and business - this is private property.
+- DO NOT park at the Servite Friars house of residence and business - this is private property.

 - DO NOT park on verges that are sign posted.

-Packed with Goodness - Save The Date!
+Packed with Goodness - Tomorrow Morning

 There was so much positive feedback from the session last year, Mrs Pusey has worked hard in getting the team back.